benzai/BennyChewDev/README.md

 ### Credits

 - UI/UX design and front-end development by Benny Chew
-- Icon design and illustration by Jenneke Choe
+- Icon design and illustrations by Jenneke Choe

 ### Notes